 To see the numbers your group will be using.
 First add your chosen syndicate to the shopping cart.
 Then click that syndicate in your cart.
 This will open up more information showing playslips of the combinations you would be buying a share of (more on how numbers are picked below).

 So you can buy one syndicate now, then wait a day or two, and buy another syndicate.
 If enough positions have been sold you should see different numbers.
 The downside of this is the risk of forgetting to buy the next one in time!

 The easy way to get different sets of numbers though is to simply buy a different syndicate size.
-So you can buy a EuroMillions 50 and a EuroMillions 100 entry at the same time, and get completely different numbers.
+So you can buy a Powerball250 and a Powerball500 entry at the same time, and get completely different numbers.

 Subscribe Or Play When You Want